 The subject of the holocaust has been approached so many times in cinema in the past, and we’ve seen the release of so many films, belonging to different genres, that tackled the same issues from different angles.
 We’ve seen adaptations like The Diary of Anne Frank (1959) and The Pianist (2002), countless World War 2 documentaries, fictionalised retellings like Life is Beautiful (1993) and Schindler’s List (1997), and modern gems like Jojo Rabbit and Quo Vadis, Aida?.
 Our familiarity with the tragic events that took place in one of the darkest times in human history makes it so that we’re always painfully aware of what’s going to happen in each and every one of these films, and, as we get acquainted with their characters, we can’t help but anticipate the events to come.

 But it is 1942, and Irène is Jewish – a fact that we’re always aware of, no matter how hard both the film’s protagonist and the film itself try to avoid the subject.
-In fact, the war takes place in Une Jeune Fille Qui Va Bien one clue after the other: there are no Nazi flags, just like there aren’t any dramatic raids or heartbreaking farewells.
+In fact, the war takes place in A Radiant Girl one clue after the other: there are no Nazi flags, just like there aren’t any dramatic raids or heartbreaking farewells.
 Instead, Sandrine Kiberlain (who wrote the film’s screenplay as well as directing it) cleverly provides us with tiny but highly significant details that add an ominous undertone to this cheerful, quirky film.
 First, it’s Irène’s father asking her music teacher to classify her as “half-Jewish” in the school’s official documents, a “half-lie” that might enable her to continue her education.
 Then, it’s a stamp on the family’s passports, and a decree that requires them to get rid of certain items in their houses.

 Though the film’s screenplay is partially to credit for the success of a movie where what’s left unsaid is more important than what we get to see, it’s Rebecca Marder‘s performance that breathes life into the film, presenting us with a sympathetic, multifaceted protagonist who might be eccentric and even excessive in her behaviour but who never fails to feel authentic, even when her world is at its most absurd.
 It’s thanks to Marder that Irène always wears her emotions on her sleeve, even though she carefully selects what she chooses to see – a fact that’s made even more clear by Irène’s quest for prescription glasses she doesn’t really need – and the result is a performance that strikes the right emotional chords.
 The supporting cast is also excellent, and the standouts are, without a doubt, Françoise Widhoff, André Marcon and Anthony Bajon, whose undeniable chemistry as Irène’s grandmother, father and brother makes the many scenes they share simply irresistible.